ToWelie89/TFJSObjectDetectionCustomModel/README.md

 In this tutorial I will instruct you how to setup your environment from scratch so that you can create a custom object detection model, train it and then convert it into a format that you can use with plain Javascript.

+### Who is this tutorial for?

+This tutorial is for complete beginners who are new to machine learning and Tensorflow.
+This tutorial will instruct you to run some Python scripts, but you don't actually need to know Python because the scripts have already been pre-written.
+This tutorial is written with Windows in mind, but you could follow these steps on a Linux computer as well, even though you would have to modify some instructions for Linux.

 ## **Result**

 TODO

 ## Prerequisites

-Download and install Anaconda Python from [here](https://www.anaconda.com/products/distribution).
+1. Download and install Anaconda Python from [here](https://www.anaconda.com/products/distribution).
 Anaconda is a python runtime that allows you to create separate environments each with their own dependencies.
 Make sure you check this box to add Anaconda to your PATH variable.

 ![image](https://user-images.githubusercontent.com/5618925/183266721-55589cee-9e5b-4331-a1ff-6af87fb3b7d8.png)

-have node and git installed
-use a windows computer, however linux could also use this tutorial
+2. Make sure that you have [Node](https://nodejs.org/en/) installed.
+This will be used in the final steps of the tutorial.

+3. Also make sure you have [Git for Windows](https://gitforwindows.org/).

 ## **Step 1 - Setup the environment**